-- Cost Effectiveness Consideration will be given to those projects that provide the greatest benefit in relationship to the project costs.
-The Commission will consider measurable benefits using the California Life-Cycle Benefit/Cost Analysis or an alternative proposed by the applicant. - Deliverability Priority will be given to projects that have completed the design and right-of-way components of the project, unless the project is being delivered using Design-Build method.
-If using this method, the start of construction will be the basis for the evaluation. - Leverage more committed funds per program dollar Emphasis will be placed on projects that leverage more committed funding from private, federal, state, local or regional sources than the matching funds requirement. - Air Quality & Greenhouse Gases The nomination should address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals. - Vehicle-Miles Traveled The nomination should demonstrate how will the project minimize vehicle miles traveled while maximizing person throughput.
+- Projects that are more cost-effective.
+Cost Effectiveness Projects that provide the greatest benefit in relationship to the project costs.
+The Commission will consider measurable benefits using the California Life-Cycle Benefit/Cost Analysis or an alternative proposed by the applicant. - Projects that can commence construction or implementation earlier.
+Deliverability

-- Regional and Community Project Support -The nomination should demonstrate meaningful public outreach and engagement of the proposed project. (i.e., brief descriptions from public outreach events, voter approved expenditure plans that include the proposed project, Regional Transportation Plan (RTP) that include the proposed project and public outreach, and/or letters of support from community-based organizations). - Safety The nomination should address safety issues and concerns, including actual reported property, injury, and fatality collisions for the last 3 full years.
+Projects that have completed design and right-of-way certification the project, unless the project is being delivered using Design-Build method.
+If using this method, the start of construction will be the basis for the evaluation. - Projects that leverage more committed funds per program dollar.
+Leverage more committed funds per program dollar - Projects that leverage funds above the required matching funds amount (see Section 2B). - Projects that can demonstrate quantifiable air quality improvements, including a significant reduction is vehicle-mile traveled.
+Air Quality & Greenhouse Gases The nomination should address how the proposed project will reduce greenhouse gas emissions and criteria pollutants and advance the State's air quality and climate goals. - Vehicle-Miles Traveled The nomination should demonstrate how will the project minimize vehicle miles traveled while maximizing person throughput. - Projects that can demonstrate regional and community project support.
+Regional and Community Project Support -The nomination should demonstrate meaningful public outreach and engagement of the proposed project. (i.e., brief descriptions from public outreach events, voter approved expenditure plans that include the proposed project, Regional Transportation Plan (RTP) that include the proposed project and public outreach, and/or letters of support from community-based organizations). - Safety The nomination should address safety issues and concerns, including actual reported property, injury, and fatality collisions for the last 5 full years.
 Demonstrate how the proposed project increases safety for motorized and non-motorized users.
-Identify and discuss other safety measures the project will address, including health impacts. - Regional and Local Transportation, Land Use, and Housing Goals The nomination should explain how the project will advance transportation, land use, and housing goals within the region as identified in the region's Regional Transportation Plan, Sustainable Communities Strategy (where applicable), Regional Housing Needs Allocation and local Housing Element Implementation, as well as other local plans such as general plans and specific plans if applicable.
+Identify and discuss other safety measures the project will address, including health impacts.

-- Soundwall Projects The nomination should demonstrate measurable noise reduction and air quality benefits within the project area.
+- System Preservation The nomination should demonstrate how will the project improve the current conditions.
+Identify and discuss other performance measures the project will address. - Projects that can demonstrate regional and community project support.
+Regional and Local Transportation, Land Use, and Housing Goals - The nomination should explain how the project will advance transportation, land use, and housing goals within the region as identified in the region's Regional Transportation Plan, Sustainable Communities Strategy (where applicable), Regional Housing Needs Allocation and local Housing Element Implementation1, as well as other local plans such as general plans and specific plans if applicable. - Within a Metropolitan Planning Organization, projects that further the implementation of the sustainable communities strategy. - Soundwall Projects Only The nomination should demonstrate noise level reduction within the project area.
+Identify and discuss other performance measures the project will address.

-17. Programming
+13B.
+Programming